Special Functions for Heat Kernel Expansion: Applications

-\paragraph{Green function expansion.} We can extract several useful corollaries from the Theorems \ref{th2} and \ref{th5}.
+\paragraph{Green's function expansion.} We can extract several useful corollaries from Theorem \ref{th2} and Corollary \ref{th5}.
 Indeed, in both statements, on the right side of the equality, we have the Hankel transform of a function that depends on the variable $s$.
 This function also allows a Taylor series expansion in powers of the parameter $s$.
-At the same time, according to the reasoning from the Section \ref{sec:pro}, the coefficient about the first degree of $s$ is a Green function.
-So, we get the following statement.
+At the same time, according to the reasoning from Section \ref{sec:pro}, the coefficient near the first degree of $s$ is a Green's function.
+So, for $x\sim y$ we get the following formal decompositions